afunnydev/tinysociety/content/articles/2018-09-18-how-to-save-money-when-building-your-tiny-house.md

 draft: false
 noindex: false
 ---
-## How To Save Money When Building Your Tiny House

 Building your ideal tiny house doesn’t have to cost you an arm and a leg.
 On the other hand, you shouldn’t have to skimp out on any of the design features you want either.
 If you budget your project properly, then you can both save money as well as end up with your dream home.
 Even the cheapest tiny house doesn’t have to look cheap.
 Discover where you can cut costs throughout the building process and save your cash for your travels or to add a collapsible enclosed porch.

 ## Build Your Tiny House Using Recycled Materials